nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.listen

-  An attribute to represent the nRF24L01 primary role as a radio.

   Setting this attribute incorporates the proper transitioning to/from RX mode as it involves playing with the `power` attribute and the nRF24L01's CE pin.
 This attribute does not power